 About the Series

-Nationally renowned, the Series has featured more than 340 of the world’s most accomplished literary writers, including winners of 8 Nobel Prizes, 60 Pulitzer Prizes, 55 National Book Awards, 48 National Book Critics Circle Award, 14 Man Booker Prizes, as well as 17 U. S. Poets Laureate.
+Nationally renowned, the Series has featured close to 400 of the world’s most accomplished literary writers from more than 35 countries on six continents, including winners of 9 Nobel Prizes, 63 Pulitzer Prizes, 56 National Book Awards, 48 National Book Critics Circle Award, and 15 Man Booker Prizes, as well as 19 U. S. Poets Laureate.
 Click here to see the full list of authors the series has presented.

-The Series has made going to a reading an exciting and enlightening cultural activity in Houston.
-Last year, more than 5,000 people attended Series events.
-Houston Chronicle Book Editor Maggie Galehouse says of the Series, “These authors—these books—are the equivalent of a rock star line-up.”
+Thanks to the Series, going to a reading is an exciting and enlightening cultural activity in Houston.
+Thousands of individuals attend the series readings annually and the series continues to receive enthusiastic media coverage.
+The Houston Chronicle says of the Series, “These authors—these books—are the equivalent of a rock star line-up.”

 The Inprint Margarett Root Brown Reading Series is generously underwritten in large part by The Brown Foundation, Inc. Margarett Root Brown, an educator who was passionate about books and literature, was one of the Foundation’s directors when it was formed in 1917.
 The Series is proud to honor Mrs. Brown’s service to Houston and her philanthropic support of the arts.

-Thanks to the support of our donors, the cost of general admission remains the best cultural bargain in town at $5 (since 1980), with free rush tickets for students and senior citizens whenever the readings do not sell out.
-Some of the visiting writers also give craft talks at the University of Houston, Texas Southern University, and Houston Community College, which are free and open to the public.
+Thanks to the support of our donors, the cost of general admission remains the best cultural bargain in town at $5 (since 1980), with free rush tickets for students and senior citizens whenever the readings are not sold out.
+Some of the visiting writers also give talks at the University of Houston, Texas Southern University, University of Houston-Downtown, and Houston Community College, which are free and open to the public.
 To see highlights from past seasons click here.

 Questions for the authors